Hammarn/1MB335/Lab3.md

 The top sequence is your species’ *cox1* amino acid sequence (or most of it), and the bottom is the *cox1* amino acid sequence of the reference you chose (the close relative).
 Note that the amino acid sequences are very similar in some places (conserved), but diverge in other places in the protein.
 This is simply due to evolution of this protein over the millions of years since the common ancestor of these two different organisms.
 Some of this divergence may have occurred at the beginning amino acids of the protein, in which case the alignment position of the reference sequence may not start at amino acid number one, which corresponds to the bottom of these two sets of numbers being equal to one (or to 3, as the start codon might not be included in the *cox1* sequence you obtained for the reference sequence).
 Although *cox1* is highly conserved, tblastx may not have found an alignment that begins at the start methionine (M) of the protein.
 However, the alignment should start very near the beginning, within a couple of amino acids from the start methionine of the protein, which is encoded for by an ATG.
 If you are working with nematodes or flies, the start codon might be different (ATT, ATA, ATC, GTG, TTG).

 It is also possible that the alignment is broken in several pieces.
 In that case, scroll down the page (usually the top alignment is the longest and then come shorter ones) and see whether you can find another alignment which could complete the longest one.
 Caution!
-Make sure that the two (or more) alignments are in the same translation frame (right most information in the header of the alignment result). **Edit February 2020: try to find the alignment with the position closest to the start of the *cox1* gene to perform the step describe in the next paragraph.**
+Make sure that the two (or more) alignments are in the same translation frame (right most information in the header of the alignment result).
+If not then try to find the alignment with the position closest to the start of the *cox1* gene to perform the step describe in the next paragraph.

 While there are likely to be many start codons throughout your *cox1* gene sequence, the one we are looking for should be very near the position given by the top number in the alignment (the top number is the nucleotide position in your genome).
-Just how near will be roughly three times the number of amino acids from the start of the alignment as given by the bottom number (this is because there are three nucleotides for every one amino acid). **Edit February 2020: correct "formula".** Take the bottom number, and subtract it from the top number.
+Just how near will be roughly three times the number of amino acids from the start of the alignment as given by the bottom number (this is because there are three nucleotides for every one amino acid).
+Take the bottom number, and subtract it from the top number.
 Go to this nucleotide position in your text editor and search for one of the start codons very nearby.
 This should be the new start of your genome.

 The start and end positions of a contig put together by the assembler are arbitrary within both the strand and the position along the circular genome.
 Therefore, it is up to us to orient the genome to the canonical *cox1* start.
 Once the start codon has been found, place your cursor before the first base pair in your text editor and hit enter.
 This will put the first nucleotide of the *cox1* gene as the first nucleotide of the genome.
 Because of the circular nature of this genome, the sequence that used to come before this start codon can simply be added onto the end for the genome to remain circular and complete.